Man killed by Jacksonville officer after police say he fired at officer during traffic stop

 Police said the man pulled into a driveway and attempted to get out of his vehicle.
 “And at that point, the suspect leaned out and began firing rounds at the officer,” JSO said during a news conference a couple of hours after the shooting.

-The officer, who was shot in the foot, returned fire and striking the man multiple times, police said.
+The officer, A.C.
+Gaulding, a 15-year JSO veteran, was shot in the foot.
+Gaulding returned fire striking the man multiple times, police said.
+The officer is being treated at the hospital.
+The man was taken to the hospital where he was pronounced dead.

+Police did not have details on why the man was pulled over.
+“This guy had a bulletproof vest.
+He had bad intentions,” Sheriff T.K.
+Waters said at the news conference.
+“This guy had a drum magazine inside that rifle.
+He had bad intensions.
+He had another pistol on the seat of his car.
+I don’t know what he was going to do.
+I don’t know what his plans were,” Waters said adding that he was thankful his officer was able to stop him.

 [SIGN UP: Action News Jax Daily Headlines Newsletter]